 2. Crystal Bay – Level: Beginner to Advanced

 This dive site is named after its famous ‘crystal’ clear waters, as visibility here can reach over 40 meters on a good day!
 Crystal bay is popular amongst snorkelers and divers, as it is famous for the Mola Mola (Sunfish) seasonally from July to October each year.

-The site has a sandy bottom with a sloping reef either side with healthy coral.
-While it is a dive site for all levels, caution must be taken due to the strength of the current into the channel.
+The site has a sandy bottom with a sloping reef on either side with healthy coral.
+While it is a dive site for all levels, caution must be taken due to the strength of the current in the channel.

 3. Toyahpakeh Wall – Level: Advanced